josephtownshend/Parrot/README.md

 # Parrot

-Parrot is a Command Line Interface tool that greets the user.
+Parrot is a Command Line Interface tool that says hello to the user.

-Clone this repo and run...
+To install Parrot, clone this repo and run...

 1. `$ chmod +x /path/to/parrot`